weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 - Implement a SAGA example of a long running instance of a business process (similar to a workflow but implemented as a class with state persistence).
 The business process would be the "Order-Process-Saga" workflow, involving multiple mock services like PaymentGateway, StockChecking, etc. while changing the Order's state until the order is shipped.
 Then a background job which fakes ordre delivery and changes order states to delivered.

 - Resiliency:
-   - Resilient synchronous HTTP communication with retry-loops with circuit-breaker pattern implementations to avoid DDoS initiated from clients (*** This is a priority ***)
+  1. Resilient synchronous HTTP communication with retry-loops with circuit-breaker pattern implementations to avoid DDoS initiated from clients (*** This is a priority ***)
-   - Gracefully stopping or shutting down microservice instances – Use the new library implemented as an ASP.NET Core middleware, to be provided by the .NET Team (Need to wait for that library)
+  2. Gracefully stopping or shutting down microservice instances – Use the new library implemented as an ASP.NET Core middleware, to be provided by the .NET Team (Need to wait for that library)

 - In the Windows Containers fork, implement and add an ASP.NET WebForms application (running as a Windows Container) consuming the same microservices, as an example of "lift and shift" scenario.
 For example, a simple CRUD edit WebForms app for the Catalog, consuming the Catalog microservice to add/update/delete products.
 As simple as possible..

-Use a new Health Check Library (Preview) to be provided by the .NET Team.
-That library provided by the .NET team will provide: o A model of healthcheckresults o A Middleware to return ok/bad o A polling service calling the healthchek service and publishing results (open/pluggable to orchestrators, App Insights, etc.)
+- Use a new Health Check Library (Preview) to be provided by the .NET Team.
+That library provided by the .NET team will provide: A model of healthcheckresults, A Middleware to return ok/bad, A polling service calling the healthchek service and publishing results (open/pluggable to orchestrators, App Insights, etc.)
-The task here will be to use that new lib
+Our task here will be to use that new lib.

 - Topics to Review and document:
    - API versioning Management for microservices.
 Techniques and things to have into account Related to Caos-Monkey, etc.